Adult dogs are often ideal for mature adults who dont have the energy or desire needed to train a puppy.

 Baby Boo, a first generation Ori-Pei is available.
 We have decide to only do first generation cross and when she is bred to a Pug or Shar Pei it would not be a first generation cross.
 She is such a terrific dog we couldn't resist keeping her as a puppy.
 She had 1 litter of puppies bred to a Cavalier and they are SUPER cute, laid back cuddly babies.
 The best temperaments ever.
 At the time of this update 2 of the boys are available on the Ori-Pei page.

 She was spayed, 9-4-18 and is available.
 She is almost 2 years old now.
 Super sweet, a bit shy of some men.
 Housebroken, crate trained and walks on a leash.
 Current on health care and microchipped.
-She is $450. to adopt.
+She is $400. to adopt to an approved home.
+Fee is negotiable.

 I retire all our mom dogs after several years of breeding.